“I still have your pocket watch, my dear father. Like me, it is broken, but stubborn, and still keeps going.” – Arno Hintjens

-Frederique Constant pocket watch is a timepiece of a remarkable accord, and even though it is not very popular, its features ensure that it will still be sold even a century later because the quality is just that good.
+The Frederique Constant Tradition pocket watch is a timepiece of a remarkable accord, and even though it is not very popular, its features ensure that it will still be sold even a century later because the quality is just that good.
 The case is made of pure silver and the movements are mechanical.
 It features an FC 700 MW movement that makes this timepiece absolutely top of the line.
-At this price point, you definitely cannot go wrong with a Frederique Constant Pocket Watch.
+At this price point, you definitely cannot go wrong with a Frederique Constant watch.

 Longines Equestrian 18K Gold Pocket Watch (L7.029.6.44.1)

-Longines’s relationship with equestrian sports goes back to the 18th century, which is why it makes sense that their pocket watch is engraved with an equestrian trio of horses.
+Longines’s relationship with equestrian sports and watches goes back to the 18th century, which is why it makes sense that their pocket watch is engraved with an equestrian trio of horses.
 The eighteen-carat pocket watch has a rose gold color and features manual winding.
-The hour and minute hands have a blue color and a “Breguet” style.
 Also, there is a small second dial at the 6 o’clock position

 This Baume et Mercier watch is the literal embodiment of luxury.
 However, the hefty price tag it’s likely to put this watch out of the reach of most shoppers.
 It has an eighteen-carat pure rose gold case and a black lambskin pure leather strap.
 The bezel is fixed and the dial is opaline silver with a rose gold accent and Arabic numerals for the hour mark.
 The back case is a see-through exhibition case that allows the user to look at the watch mechanisms, it is also water-resistant up to 50 mm.